 Now that you have enabled the module first time, so you have to upgrade the database of the module by using this command line:

 php bin/magento setup:upgrade

 After successfully enabling the module, recheck the status of modules with the command line that was mentioned before.

-Finally, we have created a module in Magento 2.
+Finally, we have learned how to create module in Magento 2.
 In the next part, we will learn how to add the custom tab on the product page in Magento 2.
 Leave a comment below if you have any problem or would like to add to the discussion!